 Who We Are

-Founded in 1987, Finance Fund is a nonprofit 501(c)(3) and Community Development Entity (CDE) that builds bridges between public and private financial resources and the low-income community to help spark catalytic growth and attract other investment.
+Founded in 1987, Finance Fund is a non-profit 501(c)(3) and Community Development Entity (CDE) that builds bridges between public and private financial resources and the low-and moderate-income community to help spark catalytic growth and attract other investment.

 What We Do

-Through grant programs and credit enhancements, Finance Fund helps nonprofit Community Development Corporations (CDC) and Community Action Agencies (CAA) bring access and opportunity to lower-income neighborhoods.
+Through grant programs and credit enhancements, Finance Fund helps non-profit Community Development Corporations (CDC) and Community Action Agencies (CAA) bring access and opportunity to low-and moderate-income neighborhoods.

-In addition, Finance Fund puts federal and state New Markets Tax Credit programs to work in Ohio to attract private investment in low-income urban and rural communities, revitalize neighborhoods, provide needed goods and services and create jobs.
+In addition, Finance Fund puts federal and state New Markets Tax Credit programs to work in Ohio to attract private investment in low-and moderate-income urban and rural communities, revitalize neighborhoods, provide needed goods and services and create jobs.